JOE’S WORDS OF WISDOM

 Financial Wisdom: Steps for financial independence

 Here are some great tips for basic financial wisdom that may help you avoid making money mistakes.
 If you follow these tips and pointers, you’ll be on your way to financial success!
 How do we know this will work?
-Because Joe Santoro did this his entire life -- he started with nothing and yet was able to achieve financial independence at an early age.
+Because Joe Santoro did this his entire life -- he started with nothing and yet he was able to achieve financial independence at an early age.
 He saved regularly, and when he went into business, he did borrow money but only used borrowed funds to make money.
 This would never happen if you borrowed money to spend money.

 1. Learn to live within your means, which means not spending more money than you have.
-To determine this, simply take your gross salary and use the 60%/20%/20% rule in item #5 below.
+To determine this, simply take your gross salary and use the 60%-20%-20% rule in item #5 below.

-3. Should I borrow money to go to college or a trade school?
+4. Should I borrow money to go to college or a trade school?
 Keeping in mind that you borrow for school only to make money, ask yourself these questions first:

 • What am I going to learn?